ThomasSchmitt-DA/PersonalStravaAnalysis/README.md

 3\.
-Cycling
+Cycling comute Analytics

 Monthly time and distance

+Distance travelled by year

-Estimated CO₂ saved thanks to bike commuting (in kg)
+Estimated CO₂ saved thanks to bike commuting (in kgCO2)